sky-uk/owl/README.md

 The printing out and non 0 exist code is useful if you are executing owl from a service like monit.

+The config file should be placed in `/etc/owl.gcfg`